Selective Timeline of Medical Ethics and Clinical Research

 - Informed consent

-A study of the effects of untreated syphilis in 400 African American men.
+A study of the effects of untreated syphilis was conducted in 400 African American men.
 Researchers withheld treatment even when penicillin became available.
 Research subjects were not informed that they were experimental subjects.
 Those who attended the Tuskegee clinic thought they were getting treatment for “bad blood.”
 The Tuskegee Syphilis Study was sponsored by the U.S. Department of Health.5

 1950s to mid-1960s